VowSoftware/starly/README.md

   * Behavior `center` shows a static area of the world, scales it without distortion, and centers it in the window.
 Borders are added to the window if necessary.
   * Behavior `expand` shows a dynamic area of the world, and doesn't scale or distort it.
   * Behavior `stretch` shows a static area of the world, and scales it with distortion.
 * **Viewport X / Viewport Y:** Bottom-left of the viewport in screen space.
-For example, values (0, 0) on a 1920 x 1080 window start the viewport in the bottom-left corner of the window, whereas values of (960, 540) start the viewport in the center of the window.
+For example, values (0, 0) on a 1920 x 1080 window start the viewport at the bottom-left corner of the window, whereas values (960, 540) start the viewport at the center of the window.
 * **Viewport Width / Viewport Height:** Size of the viewport in screen space.
-For example, values (1920, 1080) on a 1920 x 1080 window fill the entire window, whereas values of (960, 540) fill one-fourth of the window.
+For example, values (1920, 1080) on a 1920 x 1080 window fill the entire window, whereas values (960, 540) fill one-fourth of the window.
 * **Near / Far:** Clipping planes on the z axis.
 Orthographic projections usually use the standard values (-1, 1).
 * **Zoom:** Orthographic scaling factor.
-For example, a value of 0.5 zooms out such that more of the world can be seen and objects appear smaller, whereas a value of 2.0 zooms in such that less of the world can be seen and objects appear larger.
+For example, a value of 0.5 zooms out such that more of the world can be seen and objects appear 0.5x smaller, whereas a value of 2 zooms in such that less of the world can be seen and objects appear 2x larger.

 ## Behaviors